NakhlehLab/Phylovar/README.md

      Along with the mpileup file, SCIPhi takes as input a list of cell names with their labels.
 According to the instructions in the Github repository of SCIPhi:
      > run SCIPhI using the cell names provided in cellNames.txt (same order as in the mpileup file).
 Note that cellNames.txt is a tab delimited file with the cell name in the first column and a cell type identifier in the second column.
 The cell type can be either CT (tumor cell), CN (control normal cell), or BN (control bulk normal)

      The cell names of the TNBC data is provided in `data` directory of this repository named `cellNames.txt`.
-The diploid cells are tagged with *n* and used as control normal samples, so we labeled them with *CN*
+The tumor cells are tagged with *CT* and the diploid cells with prefix *n* are used as control normal samples, so we labeled them with *CN*.
+Note that we you are going to run Phylovar on healthy cells, you would need to tag them with *CT*, otherwise, SCIPhi considers all of them as control normals and outputs an empty file.
    - #### Run SCIPhi's statistic test algorithm to filter the non-informative sites Given the mpileup file with global indices (say, `tnbc_global_idx.mpileup`) and the list of cell names (say, `cellNames.txt`), go to SCIPhi `build` directory and run SCIPhi using the following command:
      ```